 We will conclude this chapter, which focused on empirical and theoretical insights on the development of functional thinking, with a look on different school curricula in connection to the prominence of function aspects during school time.
 As mentioned at the beginning of this chapter, the national curricula frame learning opportunities and hence are also an important factor for the development of functional thinking.
 Figure 3 indicates that the prominence of each aspect varies during the course of school time and provides examples of corresponding topics from FunThink partner countries' curricula.
 In pre-school, kindergarten, and at the beginning of primary school, mostly the input-output assignment is focused.
 Later on, in the course of schooling, the focus shifts to a covariational and correspondence view followed by a rather abstract view of function as a mathematical object.
 The previously focused aspects do not completely disappear but are still needed, just the main focus shifts.
-For example, during upper secondary education when analyzing functions) but the aspects of covariation and correspondence are also needed for creating or dealing with corresponding graphs and tables (e.g., determining monotony or the convergence of functions).
+For example, during upper secondary education when analyzing functions, the aspect of mathematical object might be mainly focused (e.g., concatenating or differentiating functions) but the aspects of covariation and correspondence are also needed for creating or dealing with corresponding graphs and tables (e.g., determining monotony or the convergence of functions).